AshCashh/University-Notes/My Second Brain/Operating System Structures.md

 The main advantage of the layered approach is simplicity of structure and debugging.
 The layers are selected so that each uses functions (operations) and services of only lower-level layers.
 The first layer can be debugged without any concern for the rest of the system, because by definition, it uses only the basic hardware to implement its functions.

-Layered systems have been successfully used in computer [[Networks]] (such as [[Internet Protocol Suite|TCP/IP]]) and web applications.
+Layered systems have been successfully used in computer [[Networks]] (such as [[Transmission Control Protocol & Internet Protocol Suite|TCP/IP]]) and web applications.
 Nevertheless, relatively few OSs use a pure layered approach as it has challenges of appropriately defining the functionality of each layer.
 In addition, the overall performance of such systems is poor due to the overhead of requiring a user program to traverse through multiple layers to obtain a [[Operating System Services]]

 # Microkernels
 As UNIX expanded, the kernel became large and difficult to manage so an OS called Mach (Mac OS X kernel) that modularised the kernel using the micro-kernel approach was created.
 Another example is QNX, a real-time OS for [[Embedded Systems]].
 This method structures the OS by removing all nonessential components from the kernel and implementing them as user-level programs and reside in separate address spaces.